PudgyPoppins/caps/README.md

 	* Nonprofit representatives can also add a log for a user without an event
 	* Users can add their own logs.
 They can select a nonprofit that's already added or write in their own.
 They can write in their hours, too.

+* ## Getting ready for launch:
+	* css top to bottom
+	* will need to override most forms, make them look nice and pretty

+	* Change DEBUG to TRUE
+	* Get a real email address to use
+	* robots.txt / meta descriptors on base.html
+	* Migrate project to a server computer / add crontab jobs specified in the management scripts / wipe sql database
+	* Minimize external css/js loaded on each page to minimize requests
+	* Add pretty good caching to Nginx

 * ## Later:
 	* 404 error page isn't getting css.
 	* When making the site look good, I'll probably have to override all of the forms with custom elements.
-See nonprofit_map and change all of that dom element creation stuff that I did.conda create -n entwine -c conda-forge entwine
+See nonprofit_map and change all of that dom element creation stuff that I did.
 	* make more favicons (for phones) and more meta data (twitter card, etc)
 	* write some general tests
 	* ordering networks/nonprofits based on distance to you: https://geopy.readthedocs.io/en/stable/#module-geopy.distance